 To do so, you need to check the scopes of the decoded JWT.
 This claim is part of the payload and it is a space-separated list of strings.

 How can I check the permissions?

-To check the permissions granted to the client, you need to check the contents of the
+To check the permissions granted to the application, you need to check the contents of the